Link2Sourcing Offers Six Main Categories

 Tender Process (RFx)

-Tactical Procurement defines a plan with the aim to establish a set of activities crafted with the aim of achieving short-term goals, where short-term generally means within a year’s maximum time frame or less.
+Tactical Procurement defines a plan with the aim to establish a set of activities crafted with the aim of achieving short-term goals (such as % savings on direct or indirect purchases, services, etc.), where short-term generally means within a year’s maximum time frame or less.
 A Tactical Procurement activity is used to pursue shorter-term goals that can add up to achieving a strategic (and more long-term) goals of the company.

 Operational Procurement embeds those day-by-day (or business as usual) activities to source or procure goods, works or services that are required to sustain daily production or business activities.
 The activities include also the administration and management of deliveries as well as dealing with any related issue.